-Try Event Manager free for 15 days and see how much easier it is to keep track of Windows Events!
+Try Event Calendar free for 15 days and see how much easier it is to keep track of Windows Events!

 Windows event logs are unique files that record important events on your PC.
 For example, when a user logs into the machine or when an error occurs, it is recorded in the Windows event logs.
 You can read these logs with Windows Event Viewer.
 Event Viewer presents explicit information about important events like programs that should start, but don’t or updates that were not installed as expected on your computer.

 To the average person, these Windows events might not mean much, but for more advanced users, the details of the Windows event logs can be extremely helpful when troubleshooting a variety of issues.

 Depending on the severity of the Windows event, application events can be classified as error, warning, or information.
 An important problem such as data loss occurring would be considered an error.
 When an event isn’t as severe, but may lead to a problem in the future, it is a warning.
 Lastly, a successful operation of a driver, program or service is considered an information event.

 If your computer is setup as a domain controller, it will have other logs displayed in the setup events.

 Also called audits, security-related Windows events can either be successful or failed.
 It all depends on the particular Windows event.
 One example would be whether or not a log on attempt by a user was successful or unsuccessful.

 When events are sent to a Windows Event Log by other computers, these are considered forwarded events.